|Homepage:||Click to visit|

 |Experience Type:||Study Abroad||Area of Study:||Business, Community and Leadership Development, Family Science, German Language, German Studies, International Business, International Studies, Management, Psychology|

 |Course Language:||English||Housing Options:||Apartment, Apartment(shared)|

 Please Note: Knowledge of German is not required for this program.
 Students with some language proficiency will be able to improve their speaking skills as well as their knowledge of Austrian culture through interactions with locals and explorations of Bregenz and the surrounding regions.

 - Students will earn transfer credit from Western Kentucky University.
 For all successfully completed courses, the credit hours, course title and course equivalency will be indicated on the UK transcript.
 Students must complete the coursework during this program according to the established guidelines by Western Kentucky University.
 The grades earned will be important to progression in future academic endeavors, including graduate or professional school.
 However, the grades earned will NOT be indicated on the UK transcript.
 For more information visit the Education Abroad Academic Credit website.

-- Leading in Diverse an Global Environments (LEAD 75 Leadership Studies)
+- Leadership Studies Topics: Leading in Diverse and Global Environments (LEAD 475-3 hours)